primesoft-group/oneconnexx-docs/_pages/addins/en/sharepointtodb.md

 ID:
 ```

-In column mapping parameters multiple mappings can be separated by commas.In column mapping parameters multiple mappings can be separated by commas.
+In the *columnMapping* parameter multiple mappings can be separated by commas.

 ### Save files from document libraries

 If the list specified in the spListName parameter is a document library , the element's document can be written to a binary database column.
-The database column must be of the varbinary or image type and its name must be specified in the fileColumn parameter .
+The database column must be of the *varbinary* or *image* type and its name must be specified in the *fileColumn* parameter .

 ### Incremental exports

-If the entriesToExport parameter is set to CHANGED , only those elements are synchronized that have changed since the last execution.
-For this purpose, the last modified date of the SharePoint element is compared with the date of the last execution of the add-in instance.
-The date of the last execution is saved as an instance parameter in the directory % programdata% \ Sevitec \ OneConnexx \ AddInData .
+If the *entriesToExport* parameter is set to *CHANGED*, only those elements are synchronized that have changed since the last execution.
+For this purpose, the *last modified* date of the SharePoint element is compared with the date of the last execution of the add-in instance.
+The date of the last execution is saved as an instance parameter in the directory *%programdata%\Sevitec\OneConnexx\AddInData*.